Eleven of the fifteen costliest battles of the Civil War were fought in the Eastern Theater (in bold):

 Eastern Theater battles are in bold.
 Western Theater battles are marked with an asterix.

-“Casualties” includes killed, wounded and captured or missing from both sides.
+“Casualties” is not just men who died.
+It includes killed, wounded and captured or missing from both sides.
 Almost all the casualties from Harpers Ferry consisted of the captured Union garrison and 70% of the casualties from Fort Donelson were of the captured Confederate garrison.

-Antietam, one of two single day battles in the top 15, was the bloodiest single day of the Civil War and in American military history.
+Antietam, also known as Sharpsburg, was one of two single day battles in the costliest 15.
+It was also the bloodiest single day of the Civil War and in American military history.